F.A.Q

 • How do you draw/color the way you do?

 To put it bluntly, I have a traditional art background in drawing and color theory.
 This helps me even more with my digital art.
-I started out traditionally and a lot of what I learned transferred to how I approach my digital work.
+I started out traditionally, and a lot of what I learned transferred to how I approach my digital work.

 • Are you traditional or digital media only?

-So since this is a 3-part question I'll answer in order.
-Yes, I do have an apprentice and they go under their artist name Rudrakitty .
+So since this is a 3-part question, I'll answer in order.
+Yes, I do have an apprentice, and they go under their artist name Rudrakitty .

-Why yes I do, but I'm extremely selective with whom I collaborate with.
+Why yes, I do, but I'm extremely selective with whom I collaborate with.
 It's really case-by-case between me and the other artist.
 I prefer to collaborate locally with other artists in Philly.
-Yes, you guessed it more IRL than online.
+Yes, you guessed it, more IRL than online.
 This can include designs for shirt companies, zines, flyers/posters for parties, and more.
-But Just because I prefer to work with locals more than online, doesn't mean I won't work with online folks.
+But just because I prefer to work with locals more than online, doesn't mean I won't work with online folks.
 Shoot your shot and give me an inquiry via my contact page here.
-Once I read I'll see if it aligns with what I can do.
+Once I read, I'll see if it aligns with what I can do.
 Let's make it happen!

 • Can you show/tell me how to draw/paint?

-I can honestly say while even going to art high school and college, my growth came from me taking what I love to draw and DOING THE WORK to get better.
-I know it sounds so boring but you will actually be learning things that will better help you develop artistically in the long run.
-I definitely do not regret doing so when I was told this in blunt advice in my teen years and when I was in college.
+I can honestly say that, while even going to art high school and college, my growth came from me taking what I love to draw and DOING THE WORK to get better.
+I know it sounds so boring, but you will actually be learning things that will help you develop artistically in the long run.
+I definitely do not regret doing so when I was told this blunt advice in my teen years and when I was in college.
 It truly is that simple!

 • When did you start drawing?